md-cs-student-unipi/Advanced-Programming/02-Runtime-systems.md

 Each thread has its **separate stack area**.
 That area **includes**:

 - PC: **pointer counter** to the next instruction in the method area
-- Java **stack**: a stack of frames (activation records), a frame is added every time a method is invoked and destroied every time the methods completes.
-Them are not allocated continuosly.
+- Java **stack**: a stack of frames (activation records), a frame is added every time a method is invoked and destroyed every time the methods completes.
+Them are not allocated continuously.
 - Native stack: used for invocation of native functions.

 #### Thread life-cycle